shipio/mvner/README.md

-# Mvner
+# Mvner (maven-er)

-TODO: Write a gem description
+This gem is for reading maven project object models, and specifically to assist in determining package structures for android maven projects.
+The object model superficially fronts nokogiri backed xpath queries.

 ## Installation